CyberGen49/CyberFilesRewrite/README.md

 #### `textPreviewMaxSize`
 Type: `string`
-The largest a text file can be to still have a file preview.
+The largest a text file can be to still have a file preview, in bytes.

+#### `shortLinkSlugLength`
+Type: `string`
+The length of random strings generated for short links.
+These are hex strings, meaning the number of possible unique short links is 16 to the power of this length.
+The default 8 characters make for nearly 4.3 billion possible links.

 #### `logTimezone`
 Type: `string`